Future Cop: LAPD: Precinct Assault Mode

-Cited as an early MOBA game, Precinct Assault is an arena battle mode in which each player starts with a single base and can capture automated Turrets or Outposts across the map.
+Considered an early form of the MOBA genre by some, Precinct Assault is an arena battle mode in which each player starts with a single base and can capture automated Turrets or Outposts across the map.
 The objective is to defeat one's opponent by purchasing and deploying Hovertanks to invade their main base.
 The game ends when one player's base is breached by either a standard or super-sized "Dreadnought" Hovertank.
 Players may also deploy defensive Helicopters or the "Flying Fortress" Superplane to assist in securing their perimeter, shooting down enemy tanks that come near the base.
 Single-player mode consists of fighting a computer opponent named "Sky Captain", whose in-game avatar is a Superplane, more powerful and advanced than the X1-Alpha.
 Two player mode is a competitive battle between two X1-Alpha robots.
 There are five different precinct assault areas with 10 difficulty settings (for single player); however the level "La Cantina" was not on the original PlayStation release, only being added later for the computer versions.
 There is also a bonus area, known as 'Bug Hunt', which is the same as the 'Proving Ground' level, except all objects have been made into creatures such as worms and butterflies, instead of Hovertanks and Helicopters.
 The Flying Fortress is now a bat, and the Dreadnought is a large, armored caterpillar.
 The level features an up-beat music track in comparison to the game's normal dark military music and "Sky Captain" is a dragonfly.